hiruna72/squigualiser/README.md

 The following input `command_file.txt` file describes two pileup tracks with 900 and 200 heights for the first and second track respectively.

+Use the argument `--auto_height` and set `plot_heights=*` to automatically adjust the track height depending on the number of plots in each track.

 Note that the only difference between the two commands is that the second command has the additional `--plot_reverse` argument to plot reverse mapped reads.
 ```
 num_commands=2